notDiSE/UnitySimpleCalendar/README.md

    - Drag the Calendar prefab into a Canvas within your scene.

 2. **Access the Calendar from a Script**:
-   - Once the Calendar is part of your scene, you can invoke it from any script using the following method:
+   - Once the Calendar is part of your scene, you can invoke it from any script using the following example method:
    ```csharp
    async void GetDateFromCalendar()
    {